request/request/README.md

-  * Alternatively you can pass in an object `{chunked: false, data: []}` where `chunked` is used to specify whether the request is sent in [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) (the default is `chunked: true`).
-In non-chunked requests, data items with body streams are not allowed.
+  * Alternatively you can pass in an object `{chunked: false, data: []}` where `chunked` is used to specify whether the request is sent in [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding) In non-chunked requests, data items with body streams are not allowed.
 * `auth` - A hash containing values `user` || `username`, `pass` || `password`, and `sendImmediately` (optional).
 See documentation above.
 * `json` - sets `body` but to JSON representation of value and adds `Content-type: application/json` header.
 Additionally, parses the response body as JSON.
 * `jsonReviver` - a [reviver function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/JSON/parse) that will be passed to `JSON.parse()` when parsing a JSON response body.